airi-14x/Concordia-Master-Guide/contentFile.md

 -   School Supplies: If you are hunting for school supplies, be on the lookout for deals around late-July until late-August.
 You can get yourself a $0.10 CAD Hilroy notebook at that time.

--   Buying Books: Please if you don't want to hate yourself, don't go to the bookstore for the first two weeks of school.
+-   Buying Books?
+Please if you don't want to hate yourself, don't go to the bookstore for the first two weeks of school.
 The lineup will take you around ~30 minutes because all the students have the same idea as you: to get their books when the semester starts.
 You will have to wait to get into the store and to pay.
 If you are absolutely certain that you need those books, order [online]([https://stores.concordia.ca/clickcollect/]) and pick them up in-store.

 -   Don't forget to check out for secondhand books.
 Most profs don't require you to have a specific edition of a book so you can save $$$.